 Today, I had a Starbucks moment.

 Today I found the tears overtake me, without warning, as I stood beside a young father cradling his one year old boy.
 The boy’s chubby arms and puffy hands were tangled around his father’s neck.
 The flawless skin of his fragile, sweet face brought a well of emotion I did not see coming.
-I couldn’t help myself from staring; long enough to make the dad uncomfortable enough to take a step back and away from me.
+I couldn’t help myself from staring; long enough to make the dad uncomfortable.
 Though I was close enough to touch that sweet boy’s face – that face with those tiny, perfect lips that one year olds have- I couldn’t reach out and touch the memories of my own boys at that age.
 I tried desperately to see their own fresh, innocent faces.
 To hold the memory of their perfectly shaped lips and cheeks.
 To feel their chubby arms and puffy little fingers around my neck.

 Now I am the one with the chubby arms and puffy hands.